Keyboard shortcuts

 Transfer Exercise

-Design a new wrapper type for a future Transformer chapter, such as SequenceLength, HeadCount, or AttentionScore.
+Design a wrapper type for the attention roadmap or a future Transformer chapter, such as SequenceLength, HeadCount, or AttentionScores.
 State the raw representation, the invariant, and one function that should consume or produce it.

 Exercise 1: Explain One Domain Type